January 20, 2020

 Back in December, Ash and Blake flew to New York to meetup with JC – who drove the Mosko trailer from Colorado – and setup for the New York motorcycle show at Javits Center in Manhattan.

 I was in Philadelphia around the same time visiting my family.
 My Dad Charlie, my sister Nadya, her husband Frank, our friend Francie, and I all took a train to New York for the show.

 The booth was very busy when we arrived.

-Mike Hernandez from BMW stopped by the booth.
+Mike Hernandez from BMW stopped by.
 Mike originated the Atacama program with BMW, although he now works on the car side of BMW.
 Great to see you Mike!

 Our friends Paul and Aida – recently home from a RTW trip (check out this link) – came to help at the show.
 Thanks guys!
 Paul and Aida are the only other people I’m aware of (besides me) who have Mosko tattoos.
 There’s a great pic of Paul, taken by Aida, on the front page of the Mosko website right now.

 Dad doesn’t ride much anymore, but here’s one of my favorite pics of us together.
 This was in Oregon about 15 years ago.

 The New York show is extraordinarily expensive to attend.
 Not only because of the booth space, but also the cost of getting the trailer there and back, the cost of storing it in New Jersey during the show, and the cost of lodging, food, flights, and ground transport for everyone who attends.
 Based solely on sales, if the same show happened in Utah or Colorado it would be a slam dunk, but New York City is a special challenge.
 This might be a show that we end up doing every other year instead of annually.